tmr232/Sark/docs/debugging.rst

 ---------------

 #.
 When the debugging, IDA will be frozen.
 #.
-Breakpoints can only be changed when the debugger is active.
+Load your IDB prior to attaching the debugger.
 #.
-(At least) for this demo, load an IDB prior to attaching the debugger.
+For easy debug-on-demand, keep ``ptvsd_enable.py`` in IDA's plugins directory at all times.
+#.
+To set breakpoints, make sure you load into VS the files that are actually loaded by IDA.

 If you find any issues with the tutorial, please submit them `here <https://github.com/tmr232/Sark/issues>`_.